-Everton in the Community’s Premier League 4 Sports (PL4S) programme is now in its second year, making a real difference to the lives of young people in Liverpool and Knowsley.
+Everton in the Community’s Premier League 4 Sports (PL4S) programme is now in its sixth year, making a real difference to the lives of young people across Merseyside.

 In December 2010, the PL4S programme received a National Coaching Intervention Award at the Sports Coach UK.